Chiller PLC Refurbishment

 Diagnose and Rectify the Circuit Board

 We then set up a test rig and tested the controller.
-Volts in of 24 vac was noted on our form, then volts out of the onboard transformer and inverter of 5 vdc was also recorded.
+Volts in of 24 vac was noted on our form.
+Then, 5vdc out of the onboard transformer and inverter was also recorded.
 There was minimal heat gain to the heat sink, so we determined that the controller was functioning efficiently.
 The CAT 5 plug connection which connects to the relay module was tested to ensure that the controller will function correctly in the field.

 One of our carriers specialises in the shipping of electrical equipment.
 We knew we could trust in them that the controller would be carried gently during transit.
 Before collection, the controller was again bubble wrapped and boxed.

-On arrival, the refurbished chiller controller was removed from its packaging.
+On arrival, the controller was removed from its packaging.
 The weatherproofing was removed from the chiller and the controller was refitted into the panel.
-The controller is only splash resistant not rain proof, so a cover is available to screw shut over the controller.
+The controller is only splash resistant not rain proof, so a cover is available to screw over the top.
 The line voltage was plugged back in and the correct run signal and data signal was checked to the relay module.
 The relays were individually fired from the controller and all were functioning as they should.

 There are password protected menu levels available for the controller and a master password level.
 The parameters for each menu were assessed and saved.
 During the running of the machine, they were adjusted to ensure the reliable running of the plant.
 After several hours of monitoring the controller worked perfectly and the machine went back into seamless operation.